 The idea of someone messing with your eyes can make just about anyone queasy.
 That’s why many people are reluctant to proceed with LASIK surgery.
-Not only is another party performing surgery on your eye, the procedure is being done while you’re awake and aware of what’s going on.
+Not only is another party performing surgery on your eye, but the procedure is also being done while you’re awake and aware of what’s going on.

 Is this really necessary?
 Can’t patients sleep during LASIK?